andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 13 - IdentityServer4.md

 		    app.UseStaticFiles();
 		    app.UseMvcWithDefaultRoute();
 		}

+	- AddAuthentication() adds the authentication services to DI.
-	please note the authentication middleware should be added before the MVC in the pipeline.
+	- UseAuthentication() ensure the authentication services execute on each request - add it into pipeline, please note the authentication middleware should be added before the MVC in the pipeline.

 1. implement the authentication handshake.
 We want when user click the "About" menu, it connects the identity server to grab token and redirects back.
 That is interactive authentication.